AcalaNetwork/chopsticks/README.md

 ## Dev

-You can setup chocksticks to run continuously by using the Dev mode.
+You can setup Chopsticks to run continuously by using the Dev mode.
 You can also utilise existing [configs found here](configs/) by referencing the yml file name.

 ```bash